-Transportation audits by the Office of the Medicaid Inspector General have revealed that ordering providers do not fill out the form completely and correctly, or fail to keep the form in the medical records of the patients, as required.
-Practitioners that order transportation are reminded that:
+Transportation audits by the Office of the Medicaid Inspector General have revealed that ordering providers do not fill out the MAP-2015 completely and correctly, or fail to keep medical justification in the medical records of the patients, as required.
+Therefore, practitioners that order transportation are reminded that:

 - 1. They should comply with the instructions for completing MAP-2015; and - 2.
-Title 18 of the Official Compilations of Rules and Regulations of New York State and other publications of the Department, including Regulation 504.8(2) require providers to pay restitution for any direct or indirect monetary damage to the program resulting from improperly or inappropriately ordering services.
+Title 18 of the Official Compilations of Rules and Regulations of New York State and other publications of the Department, including Regulation §504.8(2) require providers to pay restitution for any direct or indirect monetary damage to the program resulting from improperly or inappropriately ordering services.